IAMColumbia/gp2portfoliogame-MichaelBreedloveColumbia/README.md

 ## Short Description
 Fight off waves of deadly clipart enemies.
 ## Long Description
-Clipart Carnage is an isometric shooter with a bizarre artstyle centered around clipart and bad stock photos.
+Clipart Carnage is a twin-stick shooter with a bizarre artstyle centered around clipart and bad stock photos.
 In Clipart Carnage, the player controls a simple yellow smiley face, and must use their arsenal to fend off waves of progressively stronger opponents as they climb to the top of the Corporate Colosseum for riches.

 ## Genre
 Clipart Carnage is a Twin-Stick Shooter.